vit0rr/portfolio/data/blog/en/what-is-bubble.md

 So, how some startups don't lose and die with bubbles?
 Going 0 -> 1.
 And not 1 -> N.

+### Every bubble come with innovation

+The best way to survive a bubble is with a unique startup.
+Why?
+Because every monopoly represents innovation, don't have competition.
+Examples?
+Every FAANG (Facebook, Amazon, Apple, Netflix, and Google).
+All these companies have been or are accused of monopoly because are uniques.

 #### References:

 - [Zero to One](https://www.amazon.com/Zero-One-Notes-Startups-Future/dp/0804139296)